xuehuinet/mwc-wallet/doc/atomic_swaps.md

 * Buyer should post the funds to that address.
 Please specify enough transaction fees.
 Transation must be mined before expiration time.

-* At this moment Buyer need to keep wallet running until trade will be finished.
-There is no need to be around, swap will go in automatic mode.
-If Seller didn't act in reasonable and timely manner, the swap trade will be cancelled and refunded automatically.
+* At this moment Buyer needs to keep the wallet running until the trade will be finished.
+There is no need to be around, the swap will continue in automatic mode.
+If the seller didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.

 # Cancellation #

-The swap trade can be cancelled at the starting stage, until Buyer posted a redeem transaction.
-Depend on the stage of this transaction, the waiting for refund might be required.
+The swap trade can be cancelled at the starting stage, until the buyer has posted a redeem transaction.
+Depending on the stage of this transaction, waiting for refund might be required.

-In this example Buyer didn't lock any funds yet, so his trade is cancelled immediately.
+In this example buyer didn't lock any funds yet, so his trade is cancelled immediately.
 ```
 mwc-wallet> swap --adjust cancel  -i 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
 Swap trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5 was successfully adjusted.
 New state: Buyer swap was cancelled, nothing was locked, no need to refund